jorgeatcabo/workout-tracker/README.md

 Workout Tracker App based on Mongo database and Express where a consumer will reach their fitness goals more quickly when they track their workout progress.
 The user can view, create and track daily workouts, logging multiple exercises in a workout on a given day.
 He also be able to track the name, type, weight, sets, reps, and duration of exercise.
 If the exercise is a cardio exercise, he is able to track his distance traveled.

 # Installation
-"npm start" for running the application.
+"npm run watch" for running the application.

 # Usage
 When the user loads the page, it is shown the option to create a new workout or continue with their last workout.